roolebo/tianocore.github.io/UDK2018-How-to-Build.md

         2) Extract files in [edk2-vUDK2018] to the working space directory C:\MyWorkspace.
     3) **OR**  Checkout the vUDK2018 Tag from GitHub with the following "git" command <br>
         1)  run  `git clone  https://github.com/tianocore/edk2.git vUDK2018`
+        2)  Go to the vUDK2018 directory, and from there run: `git checkout tags/vUDK2018 -b vUDK2018`
-        2)  Move all files and folders under "vUDK2018" to "C:\MyWorkspace"
+        3)  Move all files and folders under "vUDK2018" to "C:\MyWorkspace"

 3. Generate OpenSSL* Crypto Library
     1)  Open file "C:\MyWorkspace\CryptoPkg\Library\OpensslLib\OpenSSL-HOWTO.txt"